-There is probably no asset more important that your reputation, and a criminal fraud charge can strip away what you spent a lifetime building.
 There are several offenses classified as fraud in Indiana, typically referring to crimes involving the intentional deception of a person or entity for financial gain.
 A conviction for one of these crimes of deceit can not only result in time behind bars and substantial fines, it can also limit your future prospects or even end your career because your criminal record and good name have suffered irreparable harm.

 Maybe your were accused of fraud due to a simple misunderstanding or you were under serious financial stress and you acted impulsively out of desperation and made a mistake.
 Whatever the case, it is important to review your situation with an experienced Indianapolis fraud lawyer who can thoroughly explain all of your options and construct an effective defense to handle the matter with as little negative impact as possible.